Bola5/Music/README.md

 3. Each result item should display the music track "TrackName", "artWork", "artistName", "Description" and "ReleaseDate".

 ## Description "PR description"
-- The response from the API comes with all of the data except the description not come with the payload when I search using media=music, so as I mentioned before I will use collectionName instead of description.
+- The response from the API comes with all of the data except the description not come with the payload when I search using media=music, so as I mentioned before I will use collectionName instead of description [EndPoint](https://itunes.apple.com/search?term=jam&media=music&country=dk&limit=20).
 - No storyboards or Xibs files.
 - Building the music list with a search bar to allow the user to search for songs and display them in the tableView.
 - Every cell contains all of the details beside the info button to display the description in an alert.